jtreim/cant-stop/README.md

 # cant-stop
 This is a framework for testing out the best Can't Stop AI player!
-All game logic can be found in the game.py, board.py, errors.py, and player.py files.
+All game logic can be found in the [game.py](https://github.com/jtreim/cant-stop/blob/main/game.py), [board.py](https://github.com/jtreim/cant-stop/blob/main/board.py), [errors.py](https://github.com/jtreim/cant-stop/blob/main/errors.py), and [player.py](https://github.com/jtreim/cant-stop/blob/main/player.py) files.

 ## I wanna make a player!
-The base Player class (player.py) has everything ready to add more game logic.
+The base [Player](https://github.com/jtreim/cant-stop/blob/main/player.py) class has everything ready to add more game logic.
 Simply subclass the Player class and override the is_continuing_turn and choose_move functions.
 No guarantees that your Player will still run if you mess with the other game files.
+My suggestion is that you clone the repo, make your own branch, make your own player file (e.g. "CameronsWinningestPlayer.py"), and we'll figure out how to add that in.

 ### Overriding the is_continuing_turn function
 You should see example inputs in the file, but as a reference the inputs are:

-board: Dictionary containing board information
+- board: Dictionary containing board information.
+       Example:
+       ```
-       Example: {
+       {
          '2': {
                'value': 2,
                'steps': 3,